 - Strong as They Need to Be: Their Death Ray weapon, justified depending on how much power is used in it.
-It varies from being enough to kill a human, a Cyberman, to blasting in a hole in a bomb shelter blast door.
+It varies from being enough to kill a human or a Cybus Cyberman, to blasting a hole in a bomb shelter blast door.

 - Super Soldier: They have one, the Special Weapon Dalek, which has a different casing from its fellows, and is far stronger, capable of incinerating three Daleks in one shot.
 Apparently it's crazier than the average Dalek, due to the radiation its weapon produces.
 Daleks being Daleks, they think it's an abomination and have to be told not to kill it.

 - Talking Lightbulb: Their "ear-lamps" flash in time with their speech.

 - Technology Marches On: In-universe.
 One of the few species besides humanity that is depicted in different stages of their developement - When we first saw them, before they reached space flight, they were dependent on external power sources.
 They had remedied this with disk-like acessories in the 22th century, and engineered their casings to not even need these further ahead.
 They also archeived time travel at some point and multiple wars and conflicts in their history/ the future are known.
 At some point, they also experimented with making themselves completely mechanical.
 Later in the classic series, and most of the new one, we mostly encounter those far future Daleks occassonally ending up back on present!Earth.